ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 {: #linux-systems-generate-ssh-keys}

 1. Generate the private-public key by using the command `ssh-keygen -t rsa`
-2. Save the generated keys to `/home/{username}/.ssh`
+2. Save the generated keys to `{User’s home directory}/.ssh`
-3. Copy the public key to the destination machine by using the following path: `/home/{username}/.ssh/authorized_keys`
+3. Copy the public key to the destination machine by using the following path: `{user’s home directory}/.ssh/authorized_keys`

 ### Windows systems
 {: #windows-systems-generate-ssh-keys}